carpentries-incubator/twitter-with-twarc/_episodes/04-twitter-api.md

 ## The Twitter v.2 API

-The Twitter API is what allows us to collect tweets. twarc takes care of the interactions between our Jupyter notebook and the API.
+The Twitter API is what allows us to collect tweets.
+Twarc takes care of the interactions between our Jupyter notebook and the API.
 Twitter also keeps track of who is getting this data.
 That's why there is that lengthy application process tied to their
 API access.

 One of the ways to utilize the API access is to collect tweets and request only the information we need.